 Why This Controversial Organizing Method Is Exactly What You Need

 Letting go of clutter is hard to do.
 Anyone who has encountered the teachings of Japanese cleaning guru Marie Kondo knows that minimalism is currently all the rage; her housekeeping manual, The Life-Changing Magic of Tidying Up, has inspired legions of readers to throw away their unneeded belongings.
+And now her Netflix series, Tidying Up, is ushering in a new wave of devotees.
 We love all things related to organization and have to admit to clearing out our drawers and closets in a fit of aspirational tidying ourselves.